shimorojune/SqashMaster/README.md

 - Squash "n" consecutive commits without dealing with soft resets.
 - Automate the process of force updating remote repository or publishing new repositories post-squash.

+## How to use

+1. Install the extension.
+2. Open command palette (`F1` key by default) and type `Squash Commits`.
+3. List of all commits for current workspace would open up.
+Choose the commit upto which the squash operation has to be performed.
+4. Enter the squashed commit message.
+5. Squash process will initiate and complete, with notification asking if the changes should be force pushed to remote of current branch.

+## Demo